 Comments, Complaints and Compensation

 Everyone at Accent is responsible for providing an excellent customer experience.
-Having satisfied customers is, after all, one way we can know we have a successful business.

 But, even with the best intentions, things can go wrong.

-If they do, we want to reassure you that we are listening to what you say, acting on what you say and getting your problems sorted, quickly, efficiently and professionally.
+If they do, we want to reassure you that we are listening to what you say, acting on what you say and getting your problems sorted quickly, efficiently and professionally.

 Housing Ombudsman